The rant of my life. Someone wants to sell you something that they’ve created, loved and cared for.

 Do you have more tips that worked for your company?
 Please suggest them in the comments so i can improve this guide.

-These are some sales tactics and tips i’ve seen used against me for the last couple of years.
+These are some sales & CRO tactics and tips i’ve seen used on me for the last couple of years.

 Add a product that looks like a bad deal, so a slightly more expensive product looks like a great deal.